 This plasma is packed with powerful proteins called growth factors.
 These are the body’s natural signal-callers for healing and regeneration.
 The final step is to carefully inject this concentrated PRP directly into the areas of your scalp where hair is thinning.
 These growth factors then get to work, stimulating dormant hair follicles and promoting new, healthy hair growth.

-What PRP Does for Hair Growth
+How PRP Encourages New Hair Growth

 So, what kind of results can you actually expect?
 PRP works to improve both hair thickness and the number of hairs on your head.
 By awakening dormant follicles and improving the health of your scalp, the treatment encourages your hair to grow back stronger and fuller.
 It’s not an overnight fix, but with consistent sessions, the changes can be significant.